AztecProtocol/aztec-frontend-boilerplate/README.md

 # Aztec Frontend Boilerplate

+⚠️ This repo was created for Aztec Connect, which is now deprecated.
+You can read more about the deprecation [here](https://docs.aztec.network/aztec_connect_sunset).

 This is a sample Aztec frontend powered by [Aztec SDK](https://github.com/AztecProtocol/aztec-connect/tree/master/sdk) and [Create React App](https://github.com/facebook/create-react-app).

 By default, the project works on the Aztec Testnet.